It’s World Menopause Day on 18 October. The purpose of the day is to raise awareness for women facing health issues related to the menopause.

 Employment tribunal decisions have been clear that menopausal symptoms can amount to a ‘disability’ as defined under the Act.

-This means that an employer may be under a duty to make reasonable adjustments to help women manage their symptoms and continue to perform well in their role and needs to guard against the risk of a discrimination claim.
+This means that an employer may be under a duty to make reasonable adjustments to alleviate and eliminate any disadvantage experience by women as a consequence of the menopause.
+This is likely to include providing help to women to manage their symptoms and continue to perform well in their role in order to guard against the risk of a disability discrimination claim.
 Those reasonable adjustments might extend to changing the working environment, such as changing working patterns or adapting workplace policies or practices to take the impact of the menopause into account.

 Gender reassignment